MystenLabs/sui/doc/src/explore/wallet-browser.md

 ![Transfer token](../../static/nft_transfer.gif "Transfer token") *Transfer tokens on the Sui network to another address*

-### Transaction history and settings
+### View transaction history

-View your recent transactions, also connected to Sui Explorer, where you can see more details about the corresponding transaction:
+View your recent transactions and visit [Sui Explorer](https://explorer.devnet.sui.io/), where you can see more details about the corresponding transaction:

 ![Transaction history and settings](../../static/txn_history_and_settings.gif "Transaction history and settings") *Under the *Settings* tab, view your account on Sui Explorer*